Ludovic-Lesur/rs485-bridge/README.md

 ## Target

-The boards are based on the **STM32L011F4P3** microcontroller of the STMicroelectronics L0 family.
+The boards are based on the **STM32L031F6P6** and **STM32G441KBU6**  microcontrollers of the STMicroelectronics L0/G4 families.
 Each hardware revision has a corresponding **build configuration** in the Eclipse project, which sets up the code for the selected board version.

 ## Structure